 The Chiang Mai Loy Krathong Festival

 Loy Krathong usually falls in November.
-It is without a doubt the most popular festival in North Thailand.
-It is a nationwide festival but Sukhothai and Chiang Mai are the most popular destinations to observe the Loy Krathong celebrations.
+It is, without a doubt, the most famous festival in North Thailand.
+It is a nationwide festival, but Sukhothai and Chiang Mai are the most popular destinations to observe the Loy Krathong celebrations.
 In Chiang Mai, the festival is also known as the Yee Peng Festival.

 The Essence of Loy Krathong in Thailand